sharlq/sharlq-react-component-library/README.md

 ```
 ## Card
-i have added a simple card with elemnt for images
+i have added a simple card
+there is also CardImg compnent to provide container to add image to the card
+and also the CardBody component that provides a container to add text to the card

+note here both the CardImg and CardBody are optional

   ### usage
 ```ruby